 It’s an odd claim to begin an article.
 Is it supposed to be an insult?
 Why would the Zetas care about Blues Traveler?
 Moreover, why would Popper, his fans, or anybody else care if they don’t care?
 The rest of the article is equally bizarre.
-What’s to be made of its unsupported contentions, hard to follow structure or the straight-forward information about Blues Traveler’s career misreported in the opening paragraphs that jumps out (to me at least, and I’d presume anybody else who turned on an American pop radio station in the mid ’90s).
+What’s to be made of its unsupported contentions, hard to follow structure or the straight-forward information about Blues Traveler’s career misreported in the opening paragraphs that jumps out to anybody familiar with American pop radio hits of the mid ’90s.
 It may be nitpicky to criticize the story’s author – Daily Beast senior news editor Ben Collins – for describing Blues Traveler as a “one-hit wonder,” or a strawman to discount the rest of his writing because of that, but even if they are to be reduced to that surely “Run-Around” would be the one hit, not “The Hook” (as Collins writes, though it’s actually titled just “Hook,” another trivial albeit easily checkable fact gone unchecked).
 For the record they had six chart singles, two of them Top 40 hits, and six albums with RIAA Gold & Platinum Awards: three gold albums, an additional two albums certified platinum, plus the six million confirmed US sales smash Four.
-It’s “Run-Around” though that is the sole Blues Traveler song to make it to the top ten of the Billboard Hot 100 (where it charted for an impressive 49 weeks; for context, that’s more than “Smells Like Teen Spirit” and “Baby Got Back” combined), as well as their one recording to win a Grammy.
+It’s “Run-Around” though that is the sole Blues Traveler song to make it to the top ten of the Billboard Hot 100, as well as their one recording to win a Grammy.
+It was VH1’s Video of the Year for 1995 and charted for 49 weeks on the Hot 100 (for context, that’s more than peer iconic ’90s songs “Smells Like Teen Spirit” and “Baby Got Back” combined).
 Whatever, nevermind; we all make mistakes.
-(There’s probably some in this post.
-If you spot any, corrections are welcome; contact twitter.com/TheFutureHeart.)
 Pointing out Ben’s inability to accurately report the most basic facts that take mere seconds to check – or that he doesn’t substantiate claims, for instance the opening assertion about the Zetas – isn’t to suggest that Popper can’t still be in the wrong, just that if he is The Daily Beast may not be the place to find out how or why.

 So when Popper responded to The Daily Beast article, tweeting he’d love to give his own interview and “respond to these utter distortions of the truth,” I volunteered to publish what he saw as those distortions.
 Popper quickly got back to me.
 I mentioned the aforementioned nitpicky errors, that though ultimately of little relevance nonetheless show Collins is incapable of getting easy to check facts correct.
 Popper is unconcerned.
 “Who cares about ‘one hit wonders’ references,” he says.
 “That’s all fine with me.
 I have trouble picturing us with any hits really.”

 A quick search on twitter reveals some of the exchanges between Popper and Forrest Rutherford, the guy behind @assbott making the accusations in The Daily Beast.
 Hundreds of tweets come up (which @assbott himself described as “trolling” in an eight-day series of posts last September).
-In that spree he tweeted “I’m trolling you because you let Hanson and Bowling For Soup be on your last album” at least nine times by my count.
+In that spree he tweeted “I’m trolling you because you let Hanson and Bowling For Soup be on your last album” at least nine times.

 The tweets above and below are just a small sample for example of the trolling of @blues_traveler’s twitter by the @assbott account.
-Forrest is also known to have trolled @blues_traveler from his @nasboat account, which has since been suspended, and most recently @nasboatOG.
+Forrest also trolled @blues_traveler from his @nasboat account, which has since been suspended, and most recently @nasboatOG.